 And sometimes when I would see family, friends and doctors and update them on these things in my life, but inform them that I was still not much better, (instead the joy and strength that the Lord gives was sustaining me) they would look at me like I had two heads.
 Often, they would respond by saying something like, “Well, if you really aren’t better, then how come you have a job?
 You couldn’t have done that last year,” and “You are doing so well in school.
 You couldn’t have done that last year.”

 While I am all for celebrating small victories, these comments would hurt me and frustrate me because they were followed by Satan’s whispering lies into my ears… “No one understands what you have been through.
 No one ever will.
 You are all alone.
 God said He would heal you, but look where you are now.
 Is God really good?
 Can you really trust Him?”

-Listen: Nothing shames Satan straight back to the depths of hell like a life that shouts YES!
-I CAN and DO TRUST HIM because no matter what I face, The cross is proof that He loves me enough to only use suffering for my good, and that everything that comes into my life has been allowed by Him for a reason far greater than my imagination.
+Hear me when I say this: Nothing shames Satan straight back to the depths of hell like a life that shouts YES!
+I CAN and DO TRUST HIM because no matter what I face, the cross is proof that He loves me enough to only use suffering for my good, and that everything that comes into my life has been allowed by Him for a reason far greater than I could even imagine.